On dynamical invariants of coadjoint orbits of 3D volume-preserving diffeomorphisms: Background

-of $\SDiff_\mu(M)$ on its dual Lie algebra.
-Strictly speaking, the dual Lie algebra of $\SDiff_\mu(M)$ is typically identified to the set of one-forms modulo exact forms \cite[Theorem 7.5]{ak}, but the latter can be identified with $\mathfrak{X}_\mu^0(M)$ by associating a one-form $\alpha$ (concretely, an equivalence class of one-forms) with the volume-preserving vector field determined by the equation $\iota_X\mu=d\alpha$. \begin{definition} Given $X\in \mathfrak{X}_\mu^0(M)$, the set
+\begin{remark} In the fluid mechanics literature, the space of diffeomorphic vorticities, which by Helmholtz's theorem is the natural phase space for the Euler equation, is often called the co-adjoint orbit, hence our choice of terminology.
+Strictly speaking, $\varphi_*X$ is the \emph{adjoint} action of the group $\SDiff_\mu^0(M)$ on its Lie algebra.
+The dual Lie algebra of $\SDiff_\mu(M)$ is identified with the set of one-forms modulo exact forms \cite[Example 3.12 and Theorem 7.5]{ak}, but (in the simply connected case) the latter can be identified with $\mathfrak{X}_\mu^0(M)$ by associating a one-form $\alpha$ (concretely, an equivalence class of one-forms) with the volume-preserving vector field determined by the equation $\iota_X\mu=d\alpha$. \end{remark}